-distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
+Our transfer agent, Computershare, Inc., offers a dividend reinvestment plan for our common stockholders.
+This is an "opt in" dividend reinvestment plan, meaning that stockholders may elect to have their cash dividends automatically reinvested in additional shares of our common stock.
+Stockholders who do not elect to do so will receive their dividends in cash.
+Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
 See "Dividend Reinvestment Plan" and "Material U.S. Federal Income Tax Considerations."
 There is no dividend reinvestment plan for our Series 2024 Term Preferred Stock.

+Management Arrangements

-Management Arrangements Gladstone Management Corporation serves as the investment adviser, and Gladstone Administration, LLC serves as the administrator.
-For a description of the Adviser, the Administrator, the Affiliated Public Funds and the contractual arrangements with these companies, see "Management-Certain Transactions."
+Gladstone Management Corporation serves as the investment adviser, and Gladstone Administration, LLC serves as the administrator.
+For a description of the Adviser, the Administrator, the Affiliated Public Funds and the contractual arrangements with these companies, see "Business-Transactions with Related Parties" and "Management-Certain Transactions."